-Once your wait time is up, fill the tub with enough hot water to cover the racks and let them soak while you go clean the oven.
+Once your wait time is up, fill the tub with enough hot water to cover the oven racks and let them soak while you go clean the interior of the oven.

 Re-wet the inside of the oven with a wet scouring pad, then use the scraper and spatula to remove the caked-on gunk.

 You’ll be shocked at how much of the mess comes off at this point.
-If your oven has a lot of gunk, it’ll look like you’re removing frosting from a cake.
+If your oven has a lot of greasy build-up, it’ll look like you’re removing frosting from a cake.

-Wipe down the front of the oven and the handles, then step back and enjoy your freshly cleaned oven and range.
+Wipe down the front of the oven and the oven door handle, then step back and enjoy your freshly cleaned oven and range.

 Other Options for Cleaning an Oven